Time Blocking - Complete Guide for 2026

 What is Time Blocking?

 Time blocking is a time management method that divides your day into blocks of time.
 Each block is dedicated to accomplishing a specific task or group of tasks.
+Instead of working from a to-do list, you work from a calendar.
+Every task gets its own time slot.

+This simple change has profound effects on productivity and peace of mind.
 Time blocking helps you focus on one thing at a time, estimate how long tasks take, and ensure you make progress on what matters most.

 Benefits of Time Blocking